How much coverage will give you financial protection?

-Who doesn’t love debt?
-It’s the gift that keeps on giving.
-Life insurance is often used to cover any pre-existing and foreseeable debts.
+Who doesn't love debt?
+It's the gift that keeps on giving.
+Life insurance is often used as financial support to cover any pre-existing and foreseeable debts.
 Some of the most common are:

-I cannot stress this enough, don’t be that person (I definitely didn’t do this….) who forgets to account for interest on loans.
-Not accounting for interest is such a common pitfall when calculating your coverage.
-I mean, it may as well be right up there with forgetting that grocery item that made you go to the store in the first place ( who's with me!? 🙋♂️).
+I cannot stress this enough, don't be that person (I definitely didn't do this….) who forgets to account for interest on loans.
+Not accounting for interest is such a common pitfall when calculating how much coverage is needed.
+I mean, it may as well be right up there with forgetting that grocery item that made you go to the store in the first place (who's with me!?).

-When breaking down your debt, plan out the amount of interest that is going to be added by the end of that loan.
+When breaking down your debt and life insurance needs, plan out the amount of interest that is going to be added by the end of that loan.
 It is better to overestimate than underestimate.
 Your loved ones (might) thank you.